Murphy, NC

 Housing & Living

 People in Murphy, NC have an average commute time of 12 minutes, and they drove alone to work.
-Car ownership in Murphy, NC is approximately the same as the national average, with an average of 2 cars per household.
+Car ownership in Murphy, NC is lower than the national average, with an average of 1 car per household.

 Property